LightKnight23/SubCover/README.md

 # SubCover

-This is the official download page for the Subtitle Cover Overlay Android app.
+This is the official download page for the SubCover Android app.

 ### Focus on the action, not the text.